-(b) must show only —
+Penalty: a fine of $2 000.

+(2) A retailer must ensure that tobacco products kept on the retail premises comprise only one or more of the following —

-(i) unopened packages of tobacco products; or
+(a) unopened packages of tobacco products;

-(ii) opened packages of single cigars that are intended to be sold separately; or
+(b) opened packages of single cigars that are intended to be sold separately;

-(iii) single cigars that are intended to be sold separately;
+(c) single cigars that are intended to be sold separately.

-and
+Penalty: a fine of $2 000.

+(3) A retailer, except a specialist retailer, must ensure that tobacco products are stored on the retail premises in such a way that the tobacco products visible at the time of sale —

+(a) comprise no more than 150 product lines; and

+(b) occupy no more than 1 m2 in area.

+Penalty: a fine of $2 000.

+(4) A retailer, except a specialist retailer, must ensure that tobacco products comprising a product line that is packed in one type of package are stored on the retail premises in such a way that only one stored package is visible at the time of sale.

+Penalty: a fine of $2 000.

+(5) A retailer, except a specialist retailer, must ensure that tobacco products comprising a product line that is packed in more than one type of package are stored on the retail premises in such a way that only one of each type of those stored packages is visible at the time of sale.

+Penalty: a fine of $2 000.

+[Regulation 36 inserted in Gazette 10 Sep 2010 p.
+4387-8.]

+37. Display of tobacco products, smoking implements or product lines by specialist retailer

+A specialist retailer must ensure that any display of tobacco products or smoking implements —

-(c) must not be illuminated or otherwise presented so as to make the display stand out from, or appear brighter than, its surroundings; and
+(a) is not illuminated or otherwise presented so as to make the display stand out from, or appear brighter than, its surroundings; and

-(d) must not illuminate or otherwise present a tobacco product, package or product line so as to make the tobacco product, package or product line stand out from, or appear brighter than, its surroundings or any other tobacco product, package or product line in the display.
+(b) does not illuminate or otherwise present a tobacco product, smoking implement or product line so as to make the tobacco product, implement or product line stand out from, or appear brighter than, its surroundings or any other tobacco product, implement or product line in the display.

-(2) For the purposes of section 22(4) the total surface area of tobacco products or packages facing customers must be contained within an area having a perimeter —

-(a) not exceeding 8 m in the case of a 50% retailer; and

-(b) not exceeding 5 m in any case other than that of a specialist retailer.
+Penalty: a fine of $2 000.

-[Regulation 37 inserted in Gazette 28 Feb 2007 p.
-658-9.]
+[Regulation 37 inserted in Gazette 10 Sep 2010 p.
+4388.]

-38. No display of tobacco products or packages on vending machines

-For the purposes of section 22(4) tobacco products or packages must not be displayed in or on a vending machine.

-[Regulation 38 inserted in Gazette 28 Feb 2007 p.
-659.]
+[38.
+Deleted in Gazette 10 Sep 2010 p.
+4387.]

-Division 5 — Information about availability, price of tobacco products
+Division 5 — Information about availability, price of tobacco products or smoking implements

 [Heading inserted in Gazette 28 Feb 2007 p.
-659.]
+659; amended in Gazette 10 Sep 2010 p.
+4388.]

-39. Information signs about availability or prices of tobacco products sold by retailers — location
+39. Information signs about availability or prices of tobacco products or smoking implements sold by retailers — location

-For the purposes of section 24(1) a sign giving information about the availability or price of tobacco products —
+For the purposes of section 24(1) a sign giving information about the availability or price of tobacco products or smoking implements —

-(a) must be located at the place at which tobacco products are sold in the premises specified in the licence; and
+(a) must be located at the place at which tobacco products or smoking implements are sold in the premises specified in the licence; and

 (b) must be located on the seller’s side of a counter across which customers are served; and